Research Projects

 Principal Investigator(s): Richard Marciano

-Research Areas: Data Science, Analytics, and Visualization > Youth Experience, Learning, and Digital Practices
+Research Areas: Archival Science Data Science, Analytics, and Visualization Machine Learning, AI, Computational Linguistics, and Information Retrieval

 Measuring the Impact of Urban Renewal